labelflow/labelflow/README.md

 ### Serving your own LabelFlow

-You can serve you own LabelFlow server with onr of the solutions below.
+You can serve you own LabelFlow server with one of the solutions below.

 #### With Docker Compose

-This is the simplest solution as it also starts all the required services.
+This is the simplest way to get everything up and running as it also starts all the required services.

 ```text
 git submodule update --init